Request an Appointment Find a Doctor

 These services aid us in diagnosing conditions so we can apply proper treatments.

-The Breast Care & Research Center at Indianan University Health West Hospital provides specialized care for women who have been diagnosed with breast cancer and other breast conditions.
+The Breast Care & Research Center at Indiana University Health West Hospital provides specialized care for women who have been diagnosed with breast cancer and other breast conditions.
+With a 48-hour consult, you can meet with a highly skilled breast specialist, get your questions answered and learn about treatment options within 48 hours of diagnosis.
 There is no single, best breast cancer treatment plan; courses of treatment can and should be tailored to your individual needs.
 By understanding you and understanding your disease, our team can map out the optimal treatment or combination of treatments for you.

 A full spectrum of breast cancer treatment options is available including surgery to remove cancerous tissue, radiation therapy and medical oncology.
 After diagnosis, our breast care specialists will guide you through treatment and recovery.
 If you are diagnosed with breast cancer, a Cancer Care Guide will help you coordinate visits with specialists, laboratory tests and imaging exams.
 IU Health West Hospital also provides a Lymphedema Treatment Program.